-- PPE is special clothing or equipment worn by a team member for protection against a potential hazard: - PPE is donned when exposure to blood/body fluids is anticipated based on task being performed - Use of PPE when engineering and work practice controls cannot eliminate the risk - PPE must be provided by the employer at no cost and available in appropriate sizes. - PPE includes, but is not limited to: gloves, gowns, face shields, masks, eye protection and resuscitation bags.
+- PPE is special clothing or equipment worn by a team member for protection against a potential hazard. - PPE is donned when: - exposure to blood/body fluids is anticipated based on task being performed. - engineering and work practice controls cannot eliminate the risk. - PPE must be provided by the employer at no cost and available in appropriate sizes. - PPE includes, but is not limited to: Gloves, gowns, face shields, masks, eye protection and resuscitation bags.